dwarvesf/brainery/memo/Forward Engineering Year 2022.md

 Below are some of the common problems we’ve begun more critical research and exploration on:

-### <span style='color:green'>Common problems</span>
+### Common problems

-* ***Locate on Web and Mobile: ***Have you considered making your application available in various languages, currencies, timezones, etc., to users across the globe?
+* ***Locate on Web and Mobile:*** Have you considered making your application available in various languages, currencies, timezones, etc., to users across the globe?
 You can boost revenue with this method.
 With the help of the following research, development, and other efforts, we are currently attempting to present this engine to you as the Common Challenge solution.
-* ***Query Database 500M Records, Filter Multiple Table: ***If a day, our database contained 500 million records and despite our customers having to wait five minutes, they were still unable to complete a transaction.
+* ***Query Database 500M Records, Filter Multiple Table:*** If a day, our database contained 500 million records and despite our customers having to wait five minutes, they were still unable to complete a transaction.
 How would you approach this difficulty if you were a business owner?
 We are here to help you find a solution.
-* ***Database Connection Concurrency: ***As a Software Engineer, I'm sure you're aware that when working at the Backend level, we must manage any transactions that occur between our services and the database.
+* ***Database Connection Concurrency:*** As a Software Engineer, I'm sure you're aware that when working at the Backend level, we must manage any transactions that occur between our services and the database.
 Sure, have you considered how we can implement it effectively if you need to interact with more than one entity at the same time?

 ![[5c73807e107d674db4880be752f44319_MD5.webp]]